zhuanghongji/react-native-openai-translator/README.md

 - [ ] feat: show app version in settings screen
 - [ ] docs: how to contribute
 - [ ] docs: how to build iOS app for personal use
-- [ ] docs: support show versionname in Settings screen
+- [x] docs: support show version name in Settings screen
-- [ ] dx: rename 'Home' to 'Modes', and 'Main' to 'Home'
 - [x] ux: is it better to remove 'from-lang' from the Home screen or not ? yes
 - [x] ux: invert 'chat-list'
 - [x] refactor: reimplement theme-setting by React Context